Note: this was written before 2020 with a buffet theme. Updated 11/2020 to better reflect current times.

 Freeze some of those treats for a portioned treat later so slickly.

-Go to those parties with nothing to dread.
+Bake those favorite goodies with nothing to dread.

-This abundance of food doesn’t mean middle age spread,
+This abundance of food doesn’t guarantee new middle age spread,

 And don’t concern yourself with peer pressure, guilt, or bad choices

 You’re the captain of your own ship and you know what the goal is.